gammu/gammu/docs/manual/smsd/sql.rst

 SQL Queries
 -----------
 Almost all queries are configurable.
-You can edit it in [sql] section.
+You can edit it in :config:section:`[sql]` section.
 There are variables used in SQL queries.
 We can separate it to three groups:

 * phone specific, which can be used in every query